paul-fornage/platform-atmelsam/README.md

 # For ClearCore users on Linux:

+Use `platform = https://github.com/paul-fornage/platform-atmelsam.git#v0.0.1` For ~stable branch.
+Stable as in it works on my machine, with the project I tried it on, as opposed to many commits that are known not working.

 Until this fork gets merged and official support for the ClearCore is added (if at all) make sure that you add the following to the [Platformio udev rules](https://docs.platformio.org/en/stable/core/installation/udev-rules.html) to include the Clearcore's VID and PIDs:
 ```rules
 ATTRS{idVendor}=="2890", ATTRS{idProduct}=="[80]022", MODE="0666", ENV{ID_MM_DEVICE_IGNORE}="1", ENV{ID_MM_PORT_IGNORE}="1"